 Will I Get Taxed On My Social Security Payouts?

-Maybe, depending on how much other income (such as pension or IRA distributions or salary) you receive in retirement.
+Maybe, depending on how much other income (such as self-employment income, pension or IRA distributions) you receive in retirement.

 Will Social Security Still Exist When I Retire?